11 Social Media Habits That Could Mean Your Partner's Cheating

 4. They Make Plans Without You

-While it's healthy for both of you to have a life outside your relationship, if your partner is committed to you, they won't struggle to share their plans, and keep you in the loop.
-After all, you shouldn't be finding out about their life via Facebook, before or after the fact.
+While it's healthy for both of you to have a life outside your relationship, if your partner is committed to you, they won't struggle to share their plans and keep you in the loop.
+After all, they should want to be open and honest, and feel excited to tell you about what they're up to.

 5. They Stop Posting Couple Photos